-Does Johnson want to be remembered as 'Mr. No deal'?
-EU's Tusk hopes not
+Who would be Brexit's Mr No-Deal?
+Johnson and Tusk trade barbs

 He has vowed to lead the United Kingdom out of the EU on Oct.
 31 with or without a deal.

-Reporting by Richard Lough and John Chalmers; Writing by John Chalmers; Editing by Richard Lough
+Reporting by John Chalmers, William James and Richard Lough; Writing by John Chalmers; Editing by Richard Lough and Andrew Heavens